valor13111/basic_node_server/README.md

 ## How to setup a basic server in Node
 ### Requiring the Module

 * Node has some built-in modules that we can use.
-One of them is called 'http', so lets import that now using 'require'.
+One of them is called *http*, so lets import that now using *require*.
 * In this code, we require a module for this JS file:
 ```
   var http = require('http');